aniruddha-adhikary/steampipe-plugin-sggov/README.md

-# SingStat Plugin for Steampipe
+# SingStat Plugin for Singapore Government Public Data

-Use SQL to query data from [Singapore Department of Statistics](https://singstat.gov.sg).
+Use SQL to query data from [Singapore Department of Statistics](https://singstat.gov.sg) and [Data.gov.sg](https://data.gov.sg).

 ![Screenshot of SingStat for Steampipe in Action](./dev_docs/cover.png)